rehanch178/zookeeper-kafka/README.md

-# Setup 3 node zookeeper-kafka cluster in docker swarm
+# Setup 2 node zookeeper-kafka cluster in docker swarm
 # Setup
 Before starting the cluster you will need to install docker (docker-engine >= 0.10.0) and docker-compose.
 If you already have these installed, you can skip docker installation
-# Install docker on all the three nodes (node1, node2 and node3)
+# Install docker on all the three nodes (node1, node2)
 # Setting up Docker
 Ubuntu > You can install docker from here https://docs.docker.com/engine/install/ubuntu/